alppiskinSU/SleepingData---DSA210-Project/0 - README.md

 - Does getting more sleep lead to better academic performance?
 - Is there an ideal sleep schedule for increased focus and learning efficiency?
 - How does poor sleep impact productivity and retention of information?
+- Are there any meaningful trends or fluctuations in my personal study performance based on different sleep patterns?

 ---